HIPAA Compliance Guide for Eye Care Professionals

 - What is a covered entity?
 Includes three specific groups, such as health plans, health care clearinghouses, and health care providers (optometrist and ophthalmologist).

 - What is a business associate?
-A person or company who performs a function or activity on behalf of or provides services to a covered entity that involves creating, receiving, maintaining, or transmitting PHI.
+A person or company that performs a function or activity on behalf of or provides services to a covered entity that involves creating, receiving, maintaining, or transmitting PHI.

 Privacy Rule State Laws and Regulations